 (1) Where an authorised officer has reason to believe that a person has committed any offence against this Act or any regulation or local law made pursuant to this Act in respect of which a modified penalty is prescribed he may serve on that person an infringement notice in the prescribed form, informing the person that, if he does not wish to be prosecuted for the alleged offence in a court, he may pay to the office of the local government specified in the notice, within 21 days after the date of the service of the notice, the amount of the modified penalty.

-(2) An infringement notice may, in any case, be served on the alleged offender personally or be addressed to and served on the owner of the vehicle within 30 days after the date on which the offence is alleged to have been committed, but where the identity of the driver or person in charge of a vehicle in respect of which an offence is alleged to have been committed is not known and cannot immediately be ascertained, an infringement notice may be addressed to the owner of the vehicle, without naming him or stating his address, and be served by attaching it to the vehicle or leaving it in or on the vehicle.
+(2) An infringement notice may, in any case, be served on the alleged offender personally or be addressed to and served on a responsible person for the vehicle within 30 days after the date on which the offence is alleged to have been committed.

-(3) Where, under the provisions of subsection (2), an infringement notice is addressed to and served on the owner of a vehicle within the time specified in that subsection or addressed to the owner of a vehicle and served by attaching it to the vehicle or leaving it in or on the vehicle, then, unless within 21 days after the date of the service of the infringement notice —
+(3) Where, under the provisions of subsection (2), an infringement notice is addressed to and served on a responsible person for a vehicle within the time specified in that subsection or addressed to the responsible person and served by attaching it to the vehicle or leaving it in or on the vehicle, then, unless within 21 days after the date of the service of the infringement notice —

 (a) the modified penalty is paid; or

-(b) the owner of the vehicle —
+(b) the responsible person —

 (i) informs the chief executive officer of the local government or such other person as may be specified in that notice as to the identity and address of the person who was the driver or person in charge of the vehicle at the time the offence is alleged to have been committed; or